WELCOME TO ICARe!

 We also care for approx 10-20 adoptable dogs who are housed in foster homes.
 To view the current dogs for adoption, please search for our shelter on petfinder.com, adoptapet.com, or visit our facebook page at facebook.com/iroquoiscountyanimalrescue.
 Appointments to meet a specific dog can be made by calling the shelter at 815-429-4028.

-The future goals of ICARe for 2015-2016 are to purchase land locally and construct 10 permanent dog kennels in Iroquois County, IL.
-This will allow ICARe to rely less on our dog foster parents by becoming more internally self-sufficient, to be able to help MORE dogs in need of rescue, and to better serve Irq.
-County residents.
+The current goal of ICARe for 2016-17 is to construct 12 permanent dog kennels in Iroquois County, IL.
+This will allow ICARe to rely less on our dog foster parents by becoming more internally self-sufficient, to be able to help MORE dogs in need of rescue, and to better serve Iroquois County residents.
 We continue to raise monetary donations in hopes of meeting this need as soon as possible.
-To donate to our dog shelter fund, please write "Dog fund" in the memo section of your check and mail to:
+Our dog facility will bare the name of the primary funder for this project!
+To inquire about this rare opportunity, contact our shelter President during business hours.
+To donate any amount to our dog shelter fund, please write "Dog fund" in the memo section of your check and mail to:

 100 NW Lincoln